SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell

 PolicyStoreSourceType : Local

-When you use Network access protection and Wake on Lan then you need to open following UDP ports as well
+When you use Network access protection and Wake on Lan, you must open the following UDP ports.

 • Outbound: UDP 67 and UDP 68 for DHCP